Prehistoric cave and rock paintings 🢔 Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

-The name of the shelter – "Ravana Chhaya" – can be explained in different ways – while direct translation is "shadow of Ravana" (mythical, influential negative hero in Ramayana), in Orissa this means also a specific performance by shadow puppets.
+The name of the shelter – “Ravan Chhaya” – can be explained in different ways – while direct translation is “shadow of Ravana” (a mythical, influential negative hero in Ramayana), in Odisha, this means also a specific performance by shadow puppets.

 Values of history

 This cave seems to be well known to people well before the painting appeared in it – thus, for example, it has been used by Shiva ascetics around the 4th – 6th century AD.
 Their object of worship was Mukhalinga (Mukha Linga) – linga with four faces of Shiva, still located in Sitabinji.
 This Mukhalinga is referred in nearby inscriptions – these inscriptions serve as a proof that Shaivaism was dominant in Odisha already by the 5th century AD.

 Not too far from this site there are rock shelters with much older drawings from Mesolithic period.
 This artwork sometimes is referred to as “paintings of Sitabinji” as well.

 The tempera painting of Ravana Chhaya was made around the 7th century AD in high artistic and technical quality.
 Before applying tempera (fast-drying color) the rough surface of granite was smoothened with a thin coating of lime.

 This drawing seems to have rather little in common with the Hindu religion.
 It shows royal procession – royal figure seated on an elephant and with a sword in hand, followed by attendant women.
 A band of footmen lead this procession, then follow horsemen and a dancing women.

-The theme has led to theory that this shelter was a royal hunting retreat.
+The theme has led to the theory that this shelter was a royal hunting retreat.

 Below the painting there is a line of painted writing in Sanskrit from the 7th century – it reads the name of the king as Maharaja Sri Disabhanja.

-This king could be the earliest Bhanja king – Bhanja dynasty started to rule in Orissa around the 4th – 5th century AD.
+This king could be the earliest Bhanja king – Bhanja dynasty started to rule in Odisha around the 4th – 5th century AD.